The Power of Attachment:

 - An overview of therapeutic relationship/attachment based considerations when designing strategic interventions that provide tools for children and families to strengthen their relationships and enhance their participation across tasks and environments.

-Workshop Delivery – The workshop will be delivered over 4 weeks via an integrated system of pre-reading material), weekly pre-recorded lecture presentations/case study and the scheduled online tutorial sessions.
+Workshop Delivery – The workshop will be delivered over 4 weeks via an integrated system of pre-reading material), weekly pre-recorded lecture presentations and the scheduled online tutorial sessions.
 Participants will need to allocate 1.5 – 2 hours per week for self-study outside the online group sessions.

 - Workshop Manuals participants will be mailed a hard copy of the workshop manual which will include: